How to Optimize Wi-Fi Router Placement in Your Home

 When looking for an ideal spot to place your Wi-Fi router, it’s crucial to keep it away from certain objects that can hinder its performance.
 Here are five items in the kitchen that you should avoid placing your router near:

-- Microwave: Microwaves can steal your Wi-Fi speed due to their metal construction, which blocks the signal from reaching your devices.
+- Mikrovalë: Microwaves can steal your Wi-Fi speed due to their metal construction, which blocks the signal from reaching your devices.
 Additionally, microwaves emit electromagnetic radiation that can interfere with your router’s signals.

-- Fridge: Similar to microwaves and ovens, fridges are often made of metal and can disrupt the Wi-Fi signal.
+- Frigorifer: Similar to microwaves and ovens, fridges are often made of metal and can disrupt the Wi-Fi signal.
 Be sure to keep a fair distance between your router and your fridge.

-- Bluetooth Speaker: Any Bluetooth device, such as speakers, baby monitors, and smart TVs, can interfere with your Wi-Fi speed by emitting competing signals.
+- Altoparlant Bluetooth: Any Bluetooth device, such as speakers, baby monitors, and smart TVs, can interfere with your Wi-Fi speed by emitting competing signals.
 It’s advisable to keep your router away from these objects.

-- Water: Kitchens typically have running water, and large bodies of water can absorb the radiation sent out by your router, creating dead spots with no signal.
+- të ujit: Kitchens typically have running water, and large bodies of water can absorb the radiation sent out by your router, creating dead spots with no signal.
 Keep your router out of splashing distance to ensure optimal performance.

 Q: Can I place my router anywhere else in the house?